Destination Guide

 What is Panchgani famous for?

-Panchgani is famous for Table Land (Asia's second largest plateau), scenic viewpoints like Sydney Point and Parsi Point, strawberry farms, Mapro Garden, pleasant year-round climate, and being a popular weekend getaway from Pune and Mumbai.
+Panchgani is famous for Table Land (Asia's second largest plateau), valley viewpoints like Sydney Point and Parsi Point, strawberry farms, Mapro Garden, pleasant year-round climate, and being a popular weekend getaway from Pune and Mumbai.

 How far is Panchgani from Pune?